Who would have thought that one of the hot topics of today would be defensive stocks and high-quality investing?

 2. There are persistent winners and persistent losers

-Economic theory says that if a company is highly profitable (relative to the risks involved) then competitors will be attracted and the company’s profitability will be reduced.
-For most companies this is true, but at either end there are tails of companies that do consistently better than average or consistently worse.
+Economic theory says that if a company is highly profitable (relative to the risks involved), then competitors will be attracted, and the company’s profitability will be reduced.
+For most companies this is true, but at either end, there are tails of companies that do consistently better than average or consistently worse.

-Those that do consistently better include many which would be labelled as defensive stocks.
+Those that do consistently better include many that would be labelled as defensive stocks.
 There can be a variety of reasons for their success, mostly relating to competitive advantage.
 For example, it could be down to:

 - Superior branding